 Payment and confirmation

-Following receipt of your E-Booking Form you will receive an invoice with full BACS details.
-A deposit payment is required to reserve your mountain guiding with Mountain Assurance Ltd either by BACS or via our payment gateway.
+For mountain guiding: Following receipt of your E-Booking Form you will receive an invoice with full BACS details.
+A deposit payment is required to reserve your mountain guiding, with Mountain Assurance Ltd either by BACS or via our payment gateway.
 Deposits are set at 50% of the guiding fee or the full balance if within 30 days prior to commencement of your trip.
 Full payment is due 30 days prior to the agreed start date.

 The invoice will detail the guiding contract including dates, prices and suggested itinerary if appropriate.
 If any details are incorrect on the invoice please tell us immediately so that we can make the appropriate changes.